haiwen/seafile-admin-docs/manual/docker/deploy_seafile_with_docker.md

 docker-compose restart
 ```

-After versions 9.0.5, we use acme (not acme-tiny) to get certificate and fix this error.
+Since version 9.0.6, we use acme (not acme-tiny) to get certificate and fix this error.

 ### Modify Seafile server configurations